howerj/libforth/readme.md

 If the line editing library is compiled into the executable, which is a compile time option, then when reading from [stdin][] this will use a [line editor][] to read in a line at a time.
 This option implies *-t*.

+* -x

+Enable signal handling, signal handling is experimental and not quite worked out yet.
+It is off by default as I find it annoying when programs catch signals when you really want to program to *die*.
+This cannot be enabled from within the Forth interpreter.
+This option should disappear once signal handling has been sorted out.

 * file...